Oklahoma’s employment discrimination laws rewritten

-Labor and employment attorneys from McAfee & Taft, led by Sam Fulkerson, played a major role in assisting The State Chamber of Oklahoma in revising the Oklahoma Anti-Discrimination Act and pushing the new law through the legislative process.
+Labor and employment attorneys from McAfee & Taft played a major role in assisting The State Chamber of Oklahoma in revising the Oklahoma Anti-Discrimination Act and pushing the new law through the legislative process.

 Highlights of the new law include the following: